USFOneHealthCodeathon2020/Team6_LimSharma/README.md

 ### Metadata collection

 For each sequenced species in our dataset, we added metadata for body mass and maximum longevity, if available.
 Body mass data was collected from the Pantheria archives (http://esapubs.org/archive/ecol/E090/184/), the Caviede Vidal dataset (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3689912/), and the Encyclopedia of Life (https://eol.org/).
-Body mass data was categorized into big, medium, and small.
+Body mass data was categorized to create three equally-sized groups (excluding Homo Sapiens): big (> 58.7 kg), medium (>19.57 kg, <= 58.7 kg), and small(<= 19.57 kg).
 Maximum longevity data was obtained from AnAge (http://genomics.senescence.info/species/).

 ### Unsupervised learning